 Complications following endometriosis surgery

 Vaginal bleeding for up to two weeks following endometriosis surgery is normal.
-However, if patients experience bleeding that lasts for more than two weeks, or that is heavier than a normal period and is accompanied with fever, nausea, vomiting, or increasing pain, they should contact their doctor immediately .
+However, if patients experience bleeding that lasts for over two weeks, or a heavier than normal period accompanied with fever, nausea, vomiting, or increasing pain, they should contact their doctor immediately .

-Cysts can appear following surgery and be indeterminable whether they result from disease recurrence or progression .
+Cysts can appear following surgery, but it is difficult to detemine whether they result from disease recurrence or progression .
 It is important to remember that cysts and follicles do develop every month as a part of normal healthy ovulation.
-Patients many times will ovulate and have a small normal hemorrhagic follicle from ovulation.
-Often they may go to fertility doctors or other practices who tell them falsely their endometriomas have returned.
+Patients often experience a small and normal hemorrhagic follicle due to ovulation.
+Often they may go to fertility doctors or other practices who incorrectly tell them that their endometriomas have returned.
 We advise patients to return in 2 weeks and 8 weeks to observe the normal ovulation and ultrasound follow up.
 These typically resolve spontaneously in a few months.
 It is also an option to suppress ovulation following surgery in order to lessen the chances of recurrence and give the patient time to recover.

 The recurrence of endometriosis

 Three main factors determine the likelihood of endometriosis returning following surgery .
-These are:
+These include:

 Severity of endometriosis at the time of surgery

-The risk of recurrence of endometriosis following surgery can be higher in patients with less severe disease (Stage I or II) compared to those with advanced disease (Stage III or IV) .
+The risk of endometriosis recurrence following surgery can be higher in patients with less severe disease (Stage I or II) compared to those with advanced disease (Stage III or IV) .

 Incomplete endometriosis surgery

-If all the endometrial lesions were not removed during surgery, the symptoms of pain associated with the disease are likely to come back following the operation.
+If every endometrial lesion was not removed during surgery, the symptoms of pain associated with the disease are likely to return following the operation.
 This is highly dependent on the skills of the operating surgeon.